robecampbelljr/VWC-precourse/README.md

 * '**': Exponentiation raises a number to a certain power.

 ## Strings/String Methods
-A strign is a series of carachters contained withing a set of single ('') or double ("") quotes.
+A string is a series of carachters contained withing a set of single ('') or double ("") quotes.
 A string is 0 indexed.
 This means that we can access any character within a string by using that characters index.

 _Example_